-This easy Maple Muffins taste just like a warm stack of buttered pancakes with maple syrup!
+This easy maple muffins taste just like a warm stack of buttered pancakes with maple syrup!
 They mix up quickly and are the perfect good morning muffin.

 Good Morning Maple Muffins